Web Development

 • Incremental Rollouts: Gradually roll out changes to minimize risk and gather feedback iteratively.

-• Cross-Functional Collaboration: Foster collaboration between development, operations, and QA teams to ensure smooth deployment processes.
+• Cross-Functional Collaboration: Keep development, operations, and QA teams aligned so deployment processes stay smooth.